kubernetes/website/docs/tutorials/stateful-application/zookeeper.md

 #### Facilitating Leader Election

-As there is no terminating algorithm for electing a leader in an anonymous network, Zab requires explicit membership configuraiton in order to perform leader elecdtion.
-Each server, in the ensemble, needs to have a unique identifier, all servers need to know the global set of identifiers, and each identifier needs to be associated with a network address.
+As there is no terminating algorithm for electing a leader in an anonymous network, Zab requires explicit membership configuration in order to perform leader election.
+Each server in the ensemble needs to have a unique identifier, all servers need to know the global set of identifiers, and each identifier needs to be associated with a network address.